2004 Tour de France: The third week and the Alps

-Later that night Armstrong received death threats targeting him during the time trial the following day when 750,000 fans were expected on and around Alp d'Huez and crowd control would be, for all intents and purposes, impossible.
+Later that night Armstrong received death threats targeting him during the time trial the following day when 750,000 fans were expected on and around Alpe d'Huez and crowd control would be, for all intents and purposes, impossible.

 During the 1986 Tour de France Greg LeMond, the only other American Tour winner, had to deal with similar threats during his first Tour victory.
 LeMond suffered from extreme paranoia because he also had to worry about his food being poisoned, his brakes being manipulated, his drug tests being altered, being attacked from within his own team and being pushed off his bike while riding through potentially hostile crowds; many of these warnings coming from the Tour Directeur himself confirming their validity.
 Armstrong did not have these additional food poisoning, bike manipulation, team rivalry or drug test concerns as severely, being as he had the complete support of US Postal and riders during this era had the protective base of the team bus.

 The ITT of stage 16 was held on Alpe d'Huez and would decide whether Basso would set up a final battle with Armstrong on stage 17 or if Armstrong would end the Tour right then and there.
 There were expected to be 750,000 fans in attendance and each rider would have to ride through the masses of humanity.
 The bottom half of the standings took to the course and the early times were set but as the top ranked riders started taking to the course the crowds became more unruly, aggressive, angry and excited as the day wore on and more people showed up and crowded their way alongside the road.
 Despite the conditions, including many riders being spat on and screamed at violently, Armstrong all but ended the Tour when he caught and then dropped Basso, even though Basso had started two minutes before him.
-Armstrong's time, at the time, was good enough for 2nd on the top 100 times at Alp d'Huez.
+Armstrong's time, at the time, was good enough for 2nd on the top 100 times at Alpe d'Huez.
 Jan Ullrich finished 2nd on the stage, his time good enough for 7th all time.
 The previous year Armstrong defeated Ullrich by +1:01 in the closest of Armstrong's victories.
 Armstrong defeated Ullrich by +1:01 in the time trial and finished +2:33 ahead of Basso, who in reality rode a decent time trial considering he finished 8th.
 Kloden finished 3rd +1:41 behind.
 Wearing the green jersey Robbie McEwen rode a slow race and there was briefly worry he might miss the time cut and be thrown out of the race.
 When he realized he made it inside the time cut, he did a wheelie across the finish line.
 Armstrong now led Basso by just under four minutes and led Kloden by just over five.
 Both Ullrich and Azevedo jumped over Mancebo as Totschnig remained in 7th.